ibm-cloud-docs/pattern-migrate-os-virtualization/service-management-design.md

 -   Aggregated logs across clusters.
 -   Highly available, scalable, and compliant with industry security standards.
 -   Integrated with IBM Cloud IAM for user access management.
+-   **IBM Cloud Flow Logs for VPC**

+You can configure IBM Cloud Flow Logs for VPC to gather information about the traffic entering or leaving the OpenShift Virtualization cluster worker nodes.
+Flow logs are stored in an IBM Cloud Object Storage instance and can be used for troubleshooting purposes, adhering to compliance regulations

 ## OpenShift Declarative Pipelines